 Rick Dyer was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
-Commissioner Dyer serves as the Chair of the Board for 2016.
+Commissioner Dyer serves as the Vice Chair of the Board for 2017.

-For the 2016 calendar year, Commissioner Dyer is the Board liaison to the following County departments and/or committees: Airport (Airport Advisory Committee), County Administration, County Audit Committee, Economic Development Advisory Committee (EDAC), Health and Human Services (Local Alcoholism and Drug Planning Committee, Mental Health Advisory Committee, Public Health Advisory Committee, and Veterans' Advisory Committee), Law Library Advisory Committee, and Surveyor.
+For the 2017 calendar year, Commissioner Dyer is the Board liaison to the following County departments and/or committees: Airport (Airport Advisory Committee), Economic Development Advisory Committee (EDAC), Health and Human Services (Animal Control Advisory Committee, Local Alcoholism and Drug Planning Committee, Mental Health and Developmental Disabilities Advisory Committee, Public Health Advisory Committee, Veterans' Advisory Committee, and Wolf Advisory Committee), and Surveyor.

-Commissioner Dyer also serves as liaison to the following: Central Point City Council, Federal Energy Regulatory Commission, Governor's Regional Solutions Team (RST), Housing Authority of Jackson County (HAJC), Jacksonville City Council, Natural Resource Conservation Service, National Association of Counties (NACo) (Agriculture and Rural Affairs Policy Steering Committee), NOAA Fisheries Services, Rogue Workforce Partnership (Job Council), Southern Oregon Regional Economic Development Inc. (SOREDI), and U.S. Fish and Wildlife Service.
+Commissioner Dyer also serves as the Board liaison to the following: Central Point City Council, Federal Energy Regulatory Commission, Governor's Regional Solutions Team (RST), Housing Authority of Jackson County (HAJC), Jackson County Vector Control, Jacksonville City Council, Natural Resource Conservation Service, National Association of Counties (NACo) (Community Economic Workforce Development Steering Committee), NOAA Fisheries Services, Rogue Workforce Partnership (Job Council), Southern Oregon Regional Economic Development Inc. (SOREDI), and U.S. Fish and Wildlife Service.

 Commissioner Rick Dyer came to Southern Oregon when he was in junior high and he graduated from Hidden Valley High School in 1982.
 His family lived in Grants Pass.
 Rick's family members are no strangers to hard work; Father, Dr. Walt Dyer, is the senior staff member of the Applied Physics Department at Johns Hopkins University in Baltimore MD; his mother, Brenda Patton, has owned and run her own accounting firm in Grants Pass for over 35 years; his sister, Cheryl Dyer, has her own financial planning firm in Medford; and his brother, Dr. Tom Dyer, is a semiconductor process integration engineer at IBM and was selected as the Master Inventor of 2012.